marchorst/rocket.cologne/docs/_posts/2024-04-15-Export-Runs.md

     }

     # Convert the 'runs' data to JSON and save to a file
-    $json = $allRuns | ConvertTo-Json
-    Set-Content -Path "output.json" -Value $json
+    $json = $allRuns | ConvertTo-Json -Depth 5  # Increase the depth to ensure nested objects are properly converted Set-Content -Path "output.json" -Value $json
     Write-Host "Data exported to output.json successfully."
 } else {
-    Write-Host "No 'runs' data found in the response."
+    Write-Host "No 'runs' data found in the response or the response is null."
 }

 ```